 Let’s Encrypt: How to Automatically Restart Nginx With Certbot

 Let’s Encrypt has steadily improved since its public debut in late 2015.
-Certbot, the most popular Let’s Encrypt client, is available for a wide variety of Linux distributions, making Let’s Encrypt an easy integration for most common web server configurations.
+Certbot, the most popular Let’s Encrypt client, is available for a wide variety of Linux distributions, making it easy to integrate Let’s Encrypt with many common web server configurations.
 However, because of this broad support, and because Certbot offers many internal options, there are several different ways to integrate Certbot with Nginx.

 If you run Certbot with the